 This course helps you understand the flow of money in a business and its link to shareholder value and credit ratings.
 The course presents a framework for analysis and provides spreadsheets to implement the framework.
 All materials are available for free at http://www.godeohlson.com/.
-There are eight core spreadsheets that help addresses the following questions:
+Eight core spreadsheets that help addresses the following questions:

 Financial Statement Analysis Spreadsheets

-- Why is it useful to separate the enterprise activities from the financial activities needed to support the enterprise activities?
+- Why is it useful to separate enterprise activities from financial activities?

 - What are the drivers of cash needs of a business?
 How do they affect the value of a business?
 Specifically, how do sales growth, profit margins, and level of supporting assets needed and liabilities available affect the cash generated or needed by a business?

 - How do the margins and investment needed affect the return on investment generated by the business?
-How does the stability of the cash flows allow a business to leverage the return on investment in the business to generate a higher return on equity for its shareholders?
+How do businesses with stable cash flows leverage the return on invested capital to generate a higher return on equity for their shareholders?

-- FSA2: How should one remove past non-recurring items to better forecast the future?
+- FSA2: How should one remove past non-recurring items to forecast the future?

 - FSA3: How does one measure the return on investment over horizons longer than one year?
 What are the advantages of doing so?
 This spreadsheet introduces two new measures of long-term returns -- return on book equity (ROBE) and return on market equity (ROME).

 - VAL1: How does one forecast future cash flows using the cash flow drivers identified in FSA1?
-What additional inputs are needed to derive enterprise value?
+What are the additional inputs needed to derive enterprise value?
 Why does one need to forecast financial activities?

-- VAL2: How does one transform the discounted dividends model (DDM) to connect equity value to three bottom line numbers that investors care about, namely dividends, book values, and earnings.
-Specifically, VAL2 connects equity value to dividends and their growth, book value and its growth, and earnings and their growth.
+- VAL2: How does one transform the discounted dividends model (DDM) to connect equity value to three bottom-line numbers that investors care about, namely dividends, book values, and earnings.
+Specifically, VAL2 connects equity value to dividends, book values, and earnings.

 - VAL3: How does one adjust analyst forecasts when one considers forecasts of margin expansion to be too optimistic?